Industrial and Mining Water Research Unit: Collaboration

-The unit works closely with the Centre in Water and Research Development (CiWaRD), a cross disciplinary water research think tank.
+The unit works now forms part of WITS:H2O, a cross disciplinary water research think tank.

-Active collaborations include the Schools of Law, Chemistry, Civil and Mining Engineering and the Global Change Institute at the university, in addition to the Helmholtz Centre for Environmental Research in Leipzig, Germany.
+Active collaboration before joining WITS:H2O included the Schools of Law, Chemistry, Civil and Mining Engineering and the Global Change Institute at the university, in addition to the Helmholtz Centre for Environmental Research in Leipzig, Germany.
 They have also collaborated with the Universities of Cape Town, Geneva, Queensland and the Pontifical Catholic University of Chile.

 IMWaRU has had several Technology Innovation Agency (TIA) projects run through Wits Enterprise.

 The unit exhibited with several other groups at Mine Closure 2014.

 Constructed wetland equipment used in research experiments by the group.